splunk/observability-workshop/docs/servicebureau/billing-and-usage.md

 ## 2. Usage and Billing

-If you want to see what your usage is against your contract you can select the **Organizations Settings → Billing and Usage** from your profile icon top right of the SignalFx UI.
+If you want to see what your usage is against your contract you can select the **Organizations Settings → Billing and Usage** from your profile icon top right of the Splunk UI.

 ![Settings Icon](../images/servicebureau/settings.png)